 This unique design allows increased adjustments in size due to the material and Velcro combination.
 The measurements stated below are the widest possible dimensions, and are given to determine the best size for each client, however for smaller clients, a greater decrease in size is obtained by increasing the side and shoulder closures.

 NOTE: These items may be worn as long as tolerated.
 Feedback indicates that most clients indicate when they want the vest to be put on or removed.
 These vests were designed with two separate sides, allowing the therapist to adjust and vary the dimensions of each vest to meet the needs of a number of different clients.
-The front section comes in a variety of colors; the back section is black.
+The front and back sections are black.

 No color choice.